NeuroLuke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a cognitive neuroscientist at Columbia University in the City of New York.
-My research focuses on the neurobiological foundations of spatial navigation and memory in humans.
-To unravel the neural key mechanisms underlying these functions, I employ cutting-edge research methods including single-neuron recordings, intracranial EEG, and functional MRI.
+My research focuses on understanding the neural mechanisms that underlie spatial navigation and memory in humans.
+Using behavioral virtual-reality tasks in combination with human single-neuron recordings, I aim to identify specific types of neurons and brain oscillations that allow humans to successfully navigate their environments and to remember past experiences in these environments.
+In translational studies, I build on the fundamental insights from the single-neuron recordings to understand how neural mechanisms of spatial navigation and memory are impaired in adults at risk for Alzheimer’s disease.
+Using electrical brain stimulation, I investigate whether impaired mechanisms of navigation and memory can be restored.
+My research thus provides insights into the workings of the human brain, identifies their impairments in Alzheimer’s disease, and explores novel ways to modulate neural activity in humans.